Colours create well-being

 The most frequently named favourite colour is blue

-"If you ask people in Germany what their favourite colour is, blue usually comes first," explains Buether.
-"Blue is also at the top of the list worldwide - while brown usually brings up the rear."
-Interestingly, however, this is not reflected in our everyday lives: "In many homes, we find wooden furniture, linen textiles and countless everyday objects in natural brown and earthy colours.
-Almost all natural textiles are brown, as are many spices and furniture - and yet this colour is hardly ever mentioned as a favourite colour."
-For Buether, the reason lies in social perception: "When we are asked, we name something that represents us positively.
+“If you ask people in Germany about their favourite colour, blue usually comes first,” Buether explains. ”Blue is also at the top of the list worldwide - while brown usually brings up the rear.”
+Interestingly, however, this ranking is not reflected in our everyday lives: “In many homes, we find wooden furniture, linen textiles and countless everyday objects in natural brown and earthy colours.
+Almost all natural textiles are brown, as are many spices and furniture - and yet this colour is hardly ever mentioned as a favourite colour.”
+For Buether, the reason lies in social perception.
+“When we are asked, we name something that represents us positively.
 Blue stands for openness, expansiveness, trust - that goes down well.
-Brown, on the other hand, is seen by many as stuffy, old-fashioned or difficult to categorise - so it is avoided.
-The answers are therefore often socially filtered and not authentic."
+Brown, on the contrary, is considered by many people as stuffy, old-fashioned or difficult to categorise.
+So, it is avoided.
+The answers are therefore often socially filtered and not authentic.”

-An impressive example is provided by an experiment that Buether carried out with schoolchildren for a ZDF television series: "All the children cleared out their wardrobes and laid out their clothes in a circle in a gym.
-Then we asked: Can you guess which circle belongs to whom based on the colours?"
+An impressive example is provided by an experiment that Buether carried out with schoolchildren for a ZDF television series: “All the children cleared out their wardrobes and laid out their clothes in a circle in a gym.
+Then we asked: Can you guess which circle belongs to whom based on the colours?”
 Surprisingly, all 30 children correctly matched up their classmates - and were able to give reasons for their assignments.
-However, when asked about their favourite colour, not a single answer matched the actual colours of their clothes.
-"Boys who actually liked pink or purple said that these colours were not cool for boys.
-They didn't want to risk their classmates making fun of them," reports Buether.
+However, when asked about their favourite colour, not a single child gave an answer matching the actual colours of its clothes.
+“Boys who actually liked pink or purple said that these colours were not cool for boys.
+They didn’t want to risk that their classmates make fun of them,” Buether explains.
 The social environment - the milieu - therefore has a strong influence on what colours people allow themselves to wear.
-"A boy who still liked apricot as a six-year-old says as a seven-year-old: I won't wear that colour any more.
-The colours then disappear from the wardrobe - not because they are no longer liked, but because they are not socially accepted."
+“A boy who still liked apricot as a six-year-old says as a seven-year-old: I won’t wear that colour any more.
+The colours then disappear from the wardrobe - not because they are no longer liked, but because they are not socially accepted.”

-This is the real "power of colours", says Buether.
+This influence is the real ’power of colours’, Buether thinks.
 If you choose the wrong colour, you lose resonance - products are not bought, flats are not rented, hotels and restaurants are not booked.
-"Hospitals need to be occupied - but the wrong colour scheme makes people feel sicker.
-Schools need to be full - but children learn less well and teachers feel exhausted more quickly if the atmosphere isn't right."
-His conclusion is clear: "We have to stop thinking in such simple categories as 'favourite colour'.
-It leads in the completely wrong direction."
+“Hospitals need to be occupied - but the wrong colour scheme makes people feel sicker.
+Schools need to be full - but children learn less well and teachers feel exhausted more quickly if the atmosphere isn't right.”
+His conclusion is clear.
+“We have to stop thinking in such simple categories as 'favourite colour'.
+It leads in the completely wrong direction.”

 Colours motivate learning

-According to Buether, it is important to consciously engage with the use of colours - and to keep asking questions: "Where do certain colours occur in nature?
+According to Buether, it is important to engage consciously with the use of colours - and to keep asking questions.
+“Where do certain colours occur in nature?
 What character traits and needs do they appeal to?
-And how do they specifically affect our behaviour?"
+And how do they specifically affect our behaviour?”
 Especially in a school context, colours can have a significant influence on learning behaviour.
-"In classrooms where work needs to be concentrated, a light, cool atmosphere has a supportive effect," explains Buether.
-Slightly tinted white walls and ceilings, combined with a coloured accent wall in muted shades of blue or green such as dove blue or sage green, are ideal.
+“In classrooms where work needs to be concentrated, a light, cool atmosphere has a supportive effect,” Buether explains.
+Slightly tinted white walls and ceilings, combined with a coloured accent wall in muted shades of blue or green such as bluey-grey or sage green, are ideal.
 A warm floor - in a wood look, for example - provides the necessary balance and gives the room a friendly, inviting atmosphere.
-The whole thing is complemented by luminaires that emit cool white light similar to daylight - similar to sunlight at midday.
+The whole environment is complemented by luminaires that emit cool white light similar to daylight or sunlight at midday.

 Uwe Blass